 DIFFERENT WAYS TO MOLD HOMEMADE TACO BOWLS

 Upside down bowl (my preferred method for desired bowl shape)

-Back side of a muffin pan (similar results as using upside down bowl)
+The backside of a muffin pan (similar results as using an upside-down bowl)

 Over a Mason jar (the inside of the Taco bowl will be smaller but you can make a few at a time)

-Inside of a small iron skillet (the sides of the tortilla bowl will be low)
+Inside of a small iron skillet (the sides of the tortilla bowl will be short)

 Aluminum foil shaped into a ball. (good method for making a few at one time)

 Inside of a small oven-safe bowl (results in a slightly larger baked tortilla bowl)